xujing1994/bkd_fedgnn/README.md

 Global model with local trigger 0: 1.000
 Global model with local trigger 1: 1.000
 ```
+> Note: The results of DBA (CBA) with FoolsGold or FLAME defense will be saved in the folder `./Results/{}_{}.format(attack, defense)`, e.g., `./Results/DBA_foolsgold`.
+Still, the file named `GCN_NCI1_5_2_0.20_0.20_0.80_global_attack.txt` contains the attack results of the global model, which represents the backdoor attack results on defense and is used to draw Figure 9, 10, 13, 14 in the paper.

 > Note: The experimental results won't be saved without value for `--filename`.
 >
 > Note: In order to make sure trigger pattern in CBA is the union set of local trigger patterns in DBA, DBA should be implemented before the CBA.
-The reason can be found in the last paragraph of section 4.1 in the paper.
+The reason can be found in the last paragraph of Section 4.1 in the paper.

 ## Included experiments